awslabs/amazon-kinesis-aggregators/README.md

 }
 ```

 Also note that an IDataExtractor returns multiple Aggregatable objects from the Stream.
-If you had a requirement to support M:N Kinesis Events to Aggregatable Events, an IDataExtractor could do the job with local state.
+If you had a requirement to support M:N Kinesis Events to Aggregatable Events, an IDataExtractor could do the job by caching events in local state.
+However, take care with checkpointing if this model is used.

-Finally, please note that the IDataExtractor is STATEFUL for the life of an Aggregator running on a Shard, and contains the configuration of what data is to be extracted.
+Finally, please note that the IDataExtractor is STATEFUL for the life of an Aggregator's assignment to a Shard, and contains the configuration of what data is to be extracted.
 Because a new IDataExtractor will be generated when a new Aggregator is initialised on a shard, you must ensure that it is Thread safe and implement the copy() interface correctly to ensure that multiple instances can operate within a single JVM.

 ### Data Store

 The Aggregators framework backs its data onto Dynamo DB, and takes advantage of powerful Dynamo DB features such as Hash/Range keys, atomic increment and conditional updates.
 It also implements a defensive flush mechanism which means that at any provisioned IO Rate, the Aggregator will be able to flush its state to Dynamo DB without timing out.

 If you would like to extend Aggregators with support for an alternate backing store, such as a relational database or Redis, you would supply an implementation of com.amazonaws.services.kinesis.aggregators.datastore.IDataStore.
-This implementation would have to ensure that it could meet the following service levels:
+This implementation would have to ensure that it could meet the following requirements:

 * Ability to flush all internal state to the datastore in 5 minutes or less (this is due to the Kinesis Worker Timeout)
 * Ability to support a composite primary key for all label values and date value
 * Ability to do an atomic, transactional increment operation
 * Ability to conditionally update a discrete value in the table

-The implementation of a new IDataStore would conform to:
+The implementation of a new IDataStore would conform to Interface:

 ```
 /**